-Shrimp and grits is by far my most requested dish.
-Friends routinely email or text for the recipe, and my sister
+My shrimp and grits recipe is by far my most requested.
+Friends routinely email or text for the recipe.
+My sister

 demands requests it every year for her birthday.
-If ever I named a signature dish (which I won’t because I don’t play favorites), this would be it.
-Shrimp and grits is a dish of lowcountry origins, associated with the Carolinas, but has spread far and wide across the Southeast.
-It is most commonly seen on brunch menus, but I could eat it for breakfast, lunch or dinner (or all three).
+If ever I named a signature dish (which I won’t because I don’t play favorites), this shrimp and grits recipe would be it.
+Shrimp and grits is a dish of lowcountry origins.
+It’s most associated with the Carolinas, but it has spread far and wide across the Southeast.
+It is most commonly seen on brunch menus.
+I could eat it for breakfast, lunch or dinner (or all three).

-Mine is by no means a “classic” version of shrimp and grits.
+Mine is by no means a “classic” shrimp and grits recipe.
 Classically, shrimp and grits is sautéed shrimp over grits.
 That’s it.
 While the simple preparation has its merits, both of my feet are in the “more is better” camp.
 This is evident if you’ve ever seen me frost a cake, fill a macaron shell with buttercream or lemon curd, or pour a glass a wine.

 The best shrimp and grits recipe, hands down.

 - 1 cup grits

 - 1/2 stick butter

 - 1 onion finely chopped

 - 2 pounds uncooked large shrimp peeled, deveined

 - 1/2 cup dry white wine